PoignardAzur/panoramix/misc_docs/writing_a_component.md

         .launch()
 }
 ```

-We managed to combine these different types seamlessly because `Column!` takes arbitrary elements as parameters, and `HelloBox::new` returns an element.

 In [the next part](./event_handling.md), we will see how we can make our component react to user input.